mrocklin/thesis/pattern.md

     ( log(exp(x)),       x,      Q.real(x) )

 Using these rewrite patterns we reduce the problem of transformation to matching incoming terms against the source pattern, obtaining appropriate values for `x`, checking the condition, and then reifying these values into the target pattern.
 These operations can be dealt with outside the context of mathematics.
 Mature solutions already exist, largely stemming from work in logic programming languages and theorem provers.

+### Concerns in Mathematical Theories

+\label{sec:pattern-concerns}

+Mathematical theories introduce the following additional computational concerns to the pattern matching problem

+#### Many Patterns

+Mathematical theories may contain thousands of rewrite patterns.
+For example `RUBI`\cite{Rich2009}, a system for the solution of indefinite integrals, requires a collection of thousands of patterns; none of which overlap.
+A matching process that scales linearly with the number of patterns can be computationally prohibitive.

+#### Associative Commutative Matching

+Mathematical theories often contain associative and commutative operations (like scalar addition or set union).
+While associativity and commutativity could be defined in standard systems with the following identities

+$$ f(x, f(y, z)) = f(f(x, y), f(z)) $$
+$$ f(x, y) = f(y, x) $$

+doing so may result in pathologically poor search patterns.